Skip to main content

 Family Beliefs

-Being a responsive and engaged family childcare provider also means that you avoid making assumptions about different groups of people and the ways they may act or think.
+Being a responsive and engaged family child care provider also means that you avoid making assumptions about different groups of people and the ways they may act or think.
 As much as it is important to acknowledge differences between various groups of people, it is also important to recognize differences within groups.
-While there may be commonly shared characteristics, values, and attributes among people who come from a particular geographic region or cultural heritage, there is still considerable variability within the same group in terms of values or ways of doing things.
+While there may be commonly shared characteristics, values, and attributes among people who come from a particular geographic region or heritage, there is still considerable variability within the same group in terms of values or ways of doing things.

 Also remember that families will differ in the way they approach parenting.
 Families may use parenting styles with which you aren’t familiar or you do not agree.
 Unless you feel that abuse or neglect is occurring, it is important to support each family in your care.
 If you are working with a family that uses a parenting style you are unfamiliar with, try to learn the characteristics of the style.
 If you are working with a family that uses parenting styles that differ from the rules of your program, consult your trainer, coach, or family child care administrator.
 Understanding how a child is cared for at home will help you to understand the child’s personality and behavior in your home.